 Substrata: You can use a substrate made of sand mixture and potting soil, orchid bark, coconut fiber or fir barks.

 Environment: Although Tokay geckos live in the tropics, you can equally see them in homes.
-They need a relative humidity of 70% to 90% but not less than 50% since they are rainforest species.If you maintain the above mentioned Substrate, it helps to keep up the desired range if humidity.
+They need a relative humidity of 70% to 90% but not less than 50% since they are rainforest species.If you maintain the above-mentioned Substrate, it helps to keep up the desired range if humidity.

 Tokay Gecko Food and Water

 Tokay geckos are greedy insects.
 The best diet is wax worms, meal worms, super worms, roaches and Crickets.
 Giving varied insects in turns make for a mixed diet.
 An assorted diet of a bowl of flavored baby food and fruits or a crested gecko diet, becomes a sumptuous meal.
 At the time of reproduction, provide a bowl Calcium.
-Feeding them at least once a week with insects coated with vitamins and calcium given provides tour geckos with a proper nutrition.
+Feeding them at least once a week with insects coated with vitamins and calcium given provides tour geckos with proper nutrition.

-For easy sexual union, or attraction of the mate, the Tokay Geckos discharge a fluid from their femoral pores on the upper part of their hind legs, that facilitates the easy attraction of the mate and effortless copulation.
+For easy sexual union, or attraction of the mate, the Tokay Geckos discharge a fluid from their femoral pores on the upper part of their hind legs, which facilitates the easy attraction of the mate and effortless copulation.
 Four to five months is the breeding season.
 The male attracts its mate by a loud “To-Kay” sound several times, for which reason they go by the name of Tokay geckos.
 During the breeding season that lasts all of four to five months, the males grasp the female with their mouths in sex.
 The male, entering from the rear,holds the female by biting its neck, and keeps moving laterally.
 The females lay monthly eggs in the breeding season.